 Target/Underserved

 Income Targeting

 Very Low Income: 83

 Low Income: 28

 Moderate Income: 0

 Above 80% of Median Income: 5

 Total Number of Units in Project: 116

-AHP Subsidy Per Unit \$6,465.52
+AHP Subsidy Per Unit \$18,018.02

 At or below 30% of Median Income: 24

 Underserved Communities & Populations

 Special Needs: 116

 Percentage of units reserved for special needs households (calculated based on # of units for special needs) 100.00%

-At least 20% of special needs households are classified as Formerly incarcerated persons; Unaccompanied youth; Victims of domestic violence, dating violence, sexual assault or stalking
+At least 20% of special needs households are classified as Unaccompanied youth; Victims of domestic violence, dating violence, sexual assault or stalking

 Homeless: 0

 House Form Targeting (If Applicable)

 Single Room Occupancy(SRO): 0

 Group Beds: 0

 Non-Housing and Commercial Space

 Does your project involve Non-Housing Space?
 Yes

 Percentage of non-housing space: 15.00%

-Please provide an explanation of the non-housing space.

-10% of the square footage of the property will be rented to a small business that will provide onsite daycare services or the tenants.
 Monthly rent is \$1,000 and the business owner will pay their portion of utilities out of pocket.
 The remaining 5% is for the common areas that includes hallways, elevators and intake area.